MarkLodato/ITE/ITE/6/README.md

 1. Support [use cases](#motivating-use-case) where the existing link schema is a poor fit.
-For example, test steps and vulnerability scans are not about “producing” a new artifact so they are awkward to represent in the current format.
+For example, test steps and vulnerability scans are not about "producing" a new artifact so they are awkward to represent in the current format.
 2. Support interoperability with
     [Binary Authorization](https://cloud.google.com/binary-authorization), which